 Funnel fetches data via Google Analytics Data API which should always match the data shown in Reports.

-One difference between Reports and Explorations is how a high amount of underlaying data is handled by GA.
-Reports and the API are subject to something called the “(other)” row.
+Explorations, Reports and the Data API are subject to something called the “(other)” row.
 This is a behaviour where less common values are grouped under a common row where all dimensions will get the value (other).
 Read more in GAs documentation, About the (other) row.

 What you can do to avoid the (other) row in Funnel: